Diary of a Network Geek

 Saving Your Soul On Credit

-Filed under: Criticism, Marginalia, and Notes — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 7:08 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes — Posted by the Network Geek during the Hour of the Hare which is in the early morning or 7:08 am for you boring, normal people.

 Will that be cash, check or charge?